babelouest/taulas/README.md

 For example, sending the command `MARCO` to the device must be of the following form:
 `<MARCO>`
-And the response will have the following form:
+And the response will have the following format:
 `<MARCO:{"result":"POLO"}>`

 An overview command response will have the following format: